sparkflows/sparkflows-docs/docs/tutorials/data-science/bike-rental-prediction.rst

 RegressionEvaluator
 -------------------

-It validates held out test sets in order to know about high confidence using RegressionEvaluator Node.
+It validates held out test sets in order to know about high confidence using the RegressionEvaluator Node.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^